tsunami416604/azure-docs.hu-hu/articles/machine-learning/team-data-science-process/hive-criteo-walkthrough.md

             ) a
             LATERAL VIEW explode(col2_hist) exploded_table as hist;

-Ez adja eredményül a következő:
+Ez a eredményez a következőket:

         26      155878415
         2606    92753